Legal separation vs. divorce - what's the difference?

 Separations can be at least as complex as divorces, and our team can help you negotiate this delicate situation.
 Our tax attorneys, business attorneys and other legal professionals will work with Brad to create a comprehensive plan as you and your spouse move toward separate lives.

-Contact us online or call 480-378-9000 to find out how Brad can help with your legal separation.
+Contact us online or call 480-378-9000 to find out how attorney Brad Crider can help with your legal separation.